MAIF/otoroshi/manual/src/main/paradox/how-to-s/wasm-usage.md

 ## Create the route with the plugin validator

-For this tutorial, we will use a existing wasm file, specially wrote to only let pass requests with a fii header with bar at value.
-The file is downloadable at the following [URL](#https://raw.githubusercontent.com/MAIF/otoroshi/master/demos/wasm/first-validator.wasm).
+For this tutorial, we will use a existing wasm file, specially wrote to only let pass requests with a foo header with bar at value.
+The file is downloadable at the following [https://raw.githubusercontent.com/MAIF/otoroshi/master/demos/wasm/first-validator.wasm](#https://raw.githubusercontent.com/MAIF/otoroshi/master/demos/wasm/first-validator.wasm)

 The core of the validator, written in rust, should seem like: